-The chairman, president and chief executive officer is charged with identifying the company's principal risks and ensuring appropriate systems are in place to manage these risks.
 The board of directors is responsible for reviewing the principal risks and overseeing the implementation of the risk management system, with the various committees assisting in risk oversight for issues that fall under their responsibility.
 This integrated risk management approach facilitates recognition and oversight of risk.
-For example, the audit committee oversees the company's system of internal accounting and financial controls, and the executive resources committee oversees the compensation programs and practices in relation to risk management.
+For example, the audit committee oversees the company's system of internal accounting and financial controls, the executive resources committee oversees the compensation programs and practices in relation to risk management, and the finance committee oversees risk management in connection with capital allocation and expenditures.

 The safety and sustainability committee oversees the policies and practices that manage environment, health, safety and security risk.
-This includes reviews of compliance with legislation and the assessment of public policy impacts on corporate performance, health and safety systems and performance, and the risks, actions and disclosure associated with climate change and the energy transition.
+The committee regularly engages with senior management on climate matters and our environmental practices and performance, including reviews of, and briefings from subject-matter experts on, compliance with legislation and the assessment of public policy impacts on corporate performance, health and safety systems and performance, new technology developments, and the risks, actions and disclosure associated with climate change and the energy transition.
+In 2023, this included an in-depth review of the company's regulatory compliance framework and management processes through its operations integrity management system.
 As part of this assessment, the committee reviews the company's commitments to environmental sustainability priorities such as progressive reclamation, decommissioning and remediation, water conservation and use, air quality improvement, waste management and land use and biodiversity.
-Additionally, the committee and board provides oversight over the company's emission reduction goals, including the company's announcement in 2022 to reduce greenhouse gas emissions intensity (Scope 1, 2) for its operated oil sands facilities by 30 percent by 2030 relative to 2016 levels.
-As part of the company's efforts to provide solutions that lower the greenhouse gas emissions intensity of its operations and to provide lower life-cycle emission products to its customers, Imperial has also implemented a companywide goal to achieve net-zero emissions (Scope 1, 2) by 2050 in its operated assets through collaboration with government and other industry partners.
+Additionally, the committee and board provide oversight over the company's emission reduction goals and performance, including the company's target to reduce greenhouse gas emissions intensity (Scope 1, 2) for its operated oil sands facilities by 30 percent by 2030 (relative to 2016 levels).
+As part of the company's efforts to provide solutions that lower the greenhouse gas emissions intensity of its operations and to provide lower lifecycle emission products to its customers.
+Imperial has also implemented a company-wide goal to achieve netzero emissions (Scope 1, 2) by 2050 in its operated assets through collaboration with government and other industry partners.

 The board of directors evaluates climate change risk in the context of overall enterprise risk, including other operational, strategic, and financial risks.
 Imperial's board is actively engaged and committed to overseeing the company's efforts as it pursues a strategy that is resilient to a wide range of potential pathways for society's energy transition while continuing to grow shareholder value.